Google Street View in Europe: Current coverage

 Most towns, cities, villages, major and rural roads.
 See Google Street View in Asia#Turkey.

 Most towns, cities, villages, major and rural roads.
 Many small gaps in residential areas.

 Most towns, cities, major roads, some villages and rural roads.
+Excluding the Russian occupied territories.

 Most towns, cities, villages, major and rural roads.
 Including Gibraltar, Jersey and Isle of Man.

 However, many rural and suburban areas have not been updated since 2009/10.

 For overseas territories, see articles about other continents.

+Future coverage

+Below is a list of the countries that do not currently have official coverage where Street View vehicles are currently driving, where Street View is officially planned, or have reported by media to be driving.